Tarique Ghaffur: Awards

 Ghaffur was awarded the Queen's Police Medal (QPM) in 2001 for Services to Policing and he was appointed Commander of the Order of the British Empire (CBE) for Services to Policing in the 2004 Queen's Birthday Honours.

 Ghaffur was awarded an Honorary Degree of Doctor of Laws from Manchester Metropolitan University on 16 July 2007, and an Honorary Degree of Doctor of Laws from the University of Leicester on 25 January 2008.

 Family

-Ghaffur is married and has two children, one of whom, Faraaz Ghaffur.
+Ghaffur is married and has two children, one of whom is Faraaz Ghaffur.